MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsDialInConferencingAccessNumber.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Dial-in conferencing enables users to use any kind of telephone (such as a standard "land line", a mobile phone, or a Voice over Internet Protocol (VoIP) phone) to join the audio portion of an online conference.
-This enables users to participate in the meeting even if they do not have a computer or an Internet connection.
-Users have full audio capabilities: they can speak to other participants and hear everything that takes place.
-However, they won't be able to see shared slides, video feeds, or other visual elements.

-In order to provide users with dial-in conferencing capabilities, you must create dial-in conferencing access numbers: phone numbers that users can call in order to be connected to a meeting.
-Dial-in conferencing access numbers are created by using the New-CsDialInConferencingAccessNumber cmdlet.
-When you create a new dial-in conferencing access number, you are actually creating a new contact object in Active Directory Domain Services (AD DS); this contact object is used to represent the access number and all its properties.
-Contact numbers can be retrieved by using the Get-CsDialInConferencingAccessNumber cmdlet.

-If you have imported dial-in conferencing access numbers from Microsoft Office Communications Server 2007 these numbers will also be retrieved by running Get-CsDialInConferencingAccessNumber and including the Region parameter.
-(Imported numbers will not be displayed unless you use the Region parameter.)
-Note, however, that a warning message will be displayed alongside the imported number's Uniform Resource Identifiers (URIs).
-This is simply the way the cmdlet handles imported dial-in conferencing access numbers.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Get-CsDialInConferencingAccessNumber cmdlet locally: RTCUniversalUserAdmins, RTCUniversalServerAdmins, RTCUniversalReadOnlyAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object  {$_.Cmdlets -match "Get-CsDialInConferencingAccessNumber"}

-**Below Content Applies To:** Lync Server 2013

-Dial-in conferencing enables users to use any kind of telephone (such as a standard "land line", a mobile phone, or a Voice over Internet Protocol (VoIP) phone) to join the audio portion of an online conference.
-This enables users to participate in the meeting even if they do not have a computer or an Internet connection.
-Users have full audio capabilities: they can speak to other participants and hear everything that takes place.
-However, they won't be able to see shared slides, video feeds, or other visual elements.

-In order to provide users with dial-in conferencing capabilities, you must create dial-in conferencing access numbers: phone numbers that users can call in order to be connected to a meeting.
-Dial-in conferencing access numbers are created by using the New-CsDialInConferencingAccessNumber cmdlet.
-When you create a new dial-in conferencing access number, you are actually creating a new contact object in Active Directory Domain Services (AD DS); this contact object is used to represent the access number and all its properties.
-Contact numbers can be retrieved by using the Get-CsDialInConferencingAccessNumber cmdlet.

-If you have imported dial-in conferencing access numbers from Microsoft Office Communications Server 2007 these numbers will also be retrieved by running Get-CsDialInConferencingAccessNumber and including the Region parameter.
-(Imported numbers will not be displayed unless you use the Region parameter.)
-Note, however, that a warning message will be displayed alongside the imported number's Uniform Resource Identifiers (URIs).
-This is simply the way the cmdlet handles imported dial-in conferencing access numbers.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Get-CsDialInConferencingAccessNumber cmdlet locally: RTCUniversalUserAdmins, RTCUniversalServerAdmins, RTCUniversalReadOnlyAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Get-CsDialInConferencingAccessNumber"}

-**Below Content Applies To:** Skype for Business Server 2015

 Dial-in conferencing enables users to use any kind of telephone (such as a standard "land line", a mobile phone, or a Voice over Internet Protocol (VoIP) phone) to join the audio portion of an online conference.
 This enables users to participate in the meeting even if they do not have a computer or an Internet connection.
 Users have full audio capabilities: they can speak to other participants and hear everything that takes place.